-You basically get a package that contains the wraps.
-You then cut them to size and apply them to your nails.
+You basically get a package that contains the wraps, then you then cut them to size and apply them to your nails.

-Each set comes with 16 strips, which are longer than you’d need for your nails.
+Once applied, the strips are meant to stay in place for roughly two weeks.
+Each set comes with 16 strips.
 Reviewers suggest that you can get either three or four manicures or pedicures from each kit, depending on the size of your nails and how carefully you cut.

 For the most part, reviews on the nail polish strips are positive.
 It does take a while to learn how to use them efficiently and it might take you a while the first couple of times.
-But, most people seem to enjoy them once they get to that point.
+Still, most people seem to enjoy them once they get to that point.

 The pricing is also reasonable.
-Most of the patterns cost $13 each.
+Most of the patterns cost just $13 each.
 That’s pretty good for a product you’re going to get at least two uses out of, probably more.
 The pricing is also less expensive than Jamberry, which is a bonus.

 There is also a variety of patterns to choose from, including many fun ones.
 Their selection should vary over time as well.

 After all, some people enjoy funky styles and unique patterns, while others are looking for something more professional or elegant.

 I like the choice of styles overall.
 There are enough products to keep people interested but so many that they’re overwhelming.
 In total, I counted 95 different sets on the site, although the exact number may vary over time.
 In contrast, Jamberry had more than 600 products last time I looked.